arun-kr-reddy/notes/life.md

 also your unvested stocks and potential salary increases already give you a lot of exposure to your company's growth

 # [why not track every rupee](https://www.reddit.com/r/PersonalFinanceCanada/comments/17jmyhv/comment/k72jgx3)
-- tracking spending is a waste of time once you've already got your impulses under control, it might be good to review your spending once a year but on an ongoing basis would be a huge time suck for not much value
+- tracking spending is a waste of time once you've already got your impulses under control, it might be good to review your spending once a year but on an ongoing basis would be a huge time sink for not much value
 more energy should be spent on making money and keeping yourself healthy & happy, you are on track as long as you hit your savings goal

 # [why stay back in India](https://www.reddit.com/r/developersIndia/comments/18oyg3t/comment/kekhbt7)